LG - 65" Class - LED - SK9000 Series - 2160p - Smart - 4K UHD TV with HDR

 Q: QuestionHi, i’ looking at the SK9000PUA and SK8000PUA and doing the comparing feature it shows that they have the same exact specs.
 Can you please tell me why since they have same specs there is a difference ?

-Asked by Chris.
+Asked by Nope.

 - A:Answer SK9000PUA series TVs are a Full Array Local Dimming display and the SK8000PUA series are Standard Local Dimming.
 All 4 x HDMI Ports on SK9000PUA are on the side and the SK8000PUA series have 2 on the side and 2 in the back.
 USB ports on the SK9000UA is 1 rear, 2 sides and on the SK8000PUA is 2 rear, 1 side. ^CP